-readyNowOrchestrator.producers.maxConcurrentRecordings has been increased from 5 to 10, ensuring that enough long-lived producers are detected over short-lived ones.
+readyNowOrchestrator.producers.maxConcurrentRecordings has been increased from 5 to 10, ensuring that enough long-lived producers are detected over short-lived ones readyNowOrchestrator.producers.continueRecordingOnPromotion, you can define if profiles must still be recorded after the maxGeneration has been reached.
+You can use this flag for debugging purposes.
+See readynow-orchestrator-defaults for more info.